Level needed: 1

 who cares?
 Do real-life karting events really pay this much?
 I doubt it.

 A couple tips now.
 The only

-When drafting other karts down longer straight sections, the engine can possibly hit
+When drafting other karts down longer straight sections, the engine can possibly hit its

-easily down longer straight areas.
+down longer straight areas.

-Tip #2: Power can not be tweaked with parts, but we can get an oil change for a
+Tip #2: Power can not be tweaked with parts, but we can get an oil change for a small

 Level needed: 17

 Tracks: Tokyo Bay (time change), Autumn Ring Mini